surniaulula/wpsso/readme.txt

 * **New Features**
 	* Moved the WordPress Sitemaps features to a new WPSSO WP Sitemaps add-on.
 * **Improvements**
-	* Added a check for the Schema type of a review.
+	* Added Schema Review subject type check, and issue a warning if not supported by Google.
-	* Updated the Yoast SEO integration modules to import / filter the 'noindex' value (Premium edition).
+	* Updated the Yoast SEO integration modules to import or filter the 'noindex' value (Premium edition).
 * **Bugfixes**
 	* None.
 * **Developer Notes**